OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 In either mode, the Front-end needs to have access to the Image Datastores by mounting the associated directory in ``/var/lib/one/datastores/<datastore_id>``.
 In the case of the **NFS mode** the directory needs to be mounted from the NAS server.
 For the **SSH mode** you can mount any storage medium in the datastore directory.

-The Front-end needs also to have access to the the shared LVM either directly (see the configuration requirements below) or through a Host by specifying the ``BRIDGE_LIST`` attribute in the datastore template.
+The Front-end needs also to have access to the shared LVM either directly (see the configuration requirements below) or through a Host by specifying the ``BRIDGE_LIST`` attribute in the datastore template.

 Hosts Setup
 ================================================================================